deriv-com/deriv-app/packages/components/stories/collapsible/README.md

 # Collapsible component
 Renders a collapsible component on a list of children.
 Can also be used dynamically in situations where there might be no collapsible item.
 In that case, it will just renders a static box.

+#### Supported Gestures:
+- DragUp
+- DragDown
+- SwipeUp
+- SwipeDown
 ## Usage

 ```jsx